-In addition, I am an active member of a networking platform called Lady Drinks in New York City.
+In addition, I previously was an active member of a networking platform called Lady Drinks in New York City.
 LadyDrinks provides a platform for a diverse group of like-minded women to connect and build a professional and social network.
-A huge perk of this membership is the amount of resources I’ve been given by the other members and by LadyDrinks Founder, Joya Dass.
+A huge perk of this membership is the amount of resources I was been given by the other members and by LadyDrinks Founder, Joya Dass.
 These resources have helped me tremendously in connecting with the right people as a first-time author.

 Getting to know me

 I describe myself as an introverted extrovert who loves socializing but is selective about who I socialize with.
 My guilty pleasures include Bravo TV reality shows – I rarely miss an episode of the “The Real Housewives” franchise!
 One important item on my bucket list is to visit every state in the United States.
 So far, I have visited only 19, so there’s a long way to go.

 Because I am not your ‘cookie-cutter’ Indian woman and far from the status-quo, I am often misunderstood, misjudged, and harshly criticized by others.
 I am notorious for having a stoic RBF (Resting Bitch Face) but want people to know that I actually know how to laugh!

 I want my readers and followers to know who the real Swati is!
 She is a loving woman who, despite many challenges, still has a compassionate heart, an adorable sense of humor, and will always have a fighting spirit.

 Some fun facts about me!